Victor Sen Yung: Charlie Chan films and military service

+Bonanza

-Arguably even more than for his work in the Charlie Chan films, Victor Sen Yung is well remembered as "Hop Sing," the irascible cook and general factotum on the iconic television series Bonanza, appearing in 109 episodes between 1959 and 1973.
+Arguably even more than for his work in the Charlie Chan films, Victor Sen Yung is well remembered as "Hop Sing," the irascible cook and general factotum on the iconic television series Bonanza, appearing in 107 episodes between 1959 and 1973.

 Bonanza series creator David Dortort told the Archive of American Television that the "Hop Sing" character generated massive fandom - "Victor was just absolutely delightful.
 He loved the part; he loved doing it.
 In fact, he began to develop fans, to the extent that I wrote him in as the featured part in a number of shows.”